tardisfromtornspace/Bridge-Commander/Documentation/DiamondsAMVoyagerReadme.txt

 ===Credits===
 - the original modders (read the adjount readme).
-- narrowcwyfe, for getting the new mod into shape and fixing some issues, enuring the ship was not too powerful, and including new transphasic torpedo textures
+- narrowcwyfe, for getting the new mod into shape and fixing some issues, ensuring the ship was not too powerful, and including new transphasic torpedo textures
 - A fellow modder named "Tardis": for creating, fixing and applying the transphasic torpedo technology, improving and fixing the energy ablative armour tech, and ensuring the ship was not too weak against stock KM foes.
 - CGI for some parts of the model - the original one looked too skinny!
 - KCS for some work on model glows.